KU Edwards Higher Learning Commission (HLC) Partnership Scholarship

 - Teach Johnson County Community College dual enrollment College Now courses.

-- Have a completion plan on file with Johnson County Community College as of 12/31/2017.
+- Have a completion plan on file with Johnson County Community College by 12/31/2017.

 - Must be admitted to KU as a non-degree, degree-seeking or certificate-seeking graduate student prior to the beginning of the semester by contacting the HLC Partnership Liaison for specific graduate school application procedures (see Continuous Enrollment below).